Immunization : Measles, Mumps and Rubella MMR Vaccine

 Rubella is very dangerous in pregnant women.
-If a woman gets rubella in the early part of a pregnancy, it is very likely that her baby will die or be severely handicapped.
-The most common handicaps are blindness, deafness, mental retardation and heart defects.
+If a woman gets rubella in the early part of a pregnancy, it is very likely that her baby will die or be severely disabled.
+The most common disabilities are blindness, deafness, mental disability and heart defects.

 Rubella spreads by contact with an infected person through coughing, sneezing or talking to them.
 It can also be spread by contact with the saliva of infected people.